 - Master of Occupational Therapy (MOT) Students

-Research MSc and PhD Students
+Research MSc and PhD Students and Postdoctoral Fellows

 The Department of Occupational Science and Occupational Therapy collaborates with the Department of Physical Therapy to deliver a research graduate program in Rehabilitation Science.
 The program offers opportunities for study and research leading to Master of Science (MSc) and Doctor of Philosophy (PhD) degrees.
 Students in the program are supervised by faculty members from either department.
 The program is proud of the achievements of over 20 graduates and more than 40 current students.
 Many of them are recipients of studentships, scholarships and other awards, and have authored numerous peer-reviewed journal publications.
 To learn more, please visit rehab.med.ubc.ca.